 Dual honours courses

 A dual honours degree allows you to study two subjects as part of your degree.
-Weight your degree evenly across the two subjects, or lean more towards modules in one subject.
-The many optional modules mean you can design your degree around your individual interests.
+Weigh your degree evenly across the two subjects, or lean more towards modules in one subject.

 We offer several dual honours options with either English Literature or English Language and Linguistics: